 Kink requires emotional maturity and a willingness to take on responsibility.
 Not everyone is ready or equipped for it at all times, which can lead to weighty consequences.
 We’re dealing with deep feelings.
 Immense vulnerability.
 The core and soul of a person.
 Even if spanking is all you’re getting into, it’s not something to be taken lightly.
 Behave with honor to the best of your ability.

 So friends, mistakes happen and pobody’s nerfect.
 I've been through my personal share of fuck-ups over the years and highly regretted doing so.
 Learn from my naivety and follow the ethical spanko code for a great and respectful time.

-In the words of Kevin Coster in that wonderful cheesy-ass baseball movie Bull Durham, this game’s supposed to be “FUN, GODDAMMIT.”
+In the words of Kevin Coster in that cheesy-ass baseball movie Bull Durham, this game’s supposed to be “FUN, GODDAMMIT.”